How to Get Rid of Brain Fog: Clear Your Mind and Boost Focus

 What Is Brain Fog?

-Brain fog is a term for when your mind is cloudy, leading many to ask how to clear cognitive fog.
+Brain fog is a term for when your mind is cloudy and you struggle to clear the fog.
 It includes not being able to think clearly, forgetting things, and not being able to focus.
 Its main feature is mental fatigue, a key reason people seek how to fix brain fog.
 Your mind feels slow and confused.

 This means having trouble finding the right word in everyday life.
 You might lose focus during meetings.
 It's common to read the same paragraph over and over, fueling the search for how to get rid of brain fog.
-It gets hard to follow complicated instructions.
+You struggle with complex instructions.

 This feeling doesn't last long.
 It is usually connected to how you live your life.
 But mental fatigue that doesn't go away could be a sign of a bigger problem, requiring more than quick fixes.
 There may be a medical problem that is causing it.